php-fig/fig-standards/bylaws/009-funding.md

 All monetary contributions will flow through OpenCollective, so that any tax matter will be handled automatically, and every financial decision will be published and publicly available through OpenCollective's budgetary tools.

-## Raising money
+# Raising money

+PHP-FIG accepts donations through multiple channels.
+Only the Secretaries may actively solicit donations from any party.
+No other PHP-FIG member may do so.

 ### Through OpenCollective

-Contributions will be accepted through OpenCollective; PHP-FIG members will refrain from suggesting or requiring contributions from other members or the community at large if the monetary needs of the PHP-FIG are already met (see "Spending money" section).
+Direct contributions will be accepted through OpenCollective.

 ### Through TideLift

-As the main way of raising money, PHP-FIG will use [TideLift](https://tidelift.com/).
+Contributions will be accepted through [TideLift](https://tidelift.com/).
+They will pay out to the OpenCollective account.

+### Through Thanks.dev

-The TideLift account will pay out any dividend to the OpenCollective account.
+Contributions will be accepted through [Thanks.dev](https://thanks.dev).
+They will pay out to the OpenCollective account.

 ## Spending money